Russia proposes 6-month cross-border aid renewal for Syria

 Associated Press

 UNITED NATIONS (AP) — Russia has agreed to continue humanitarian aid deliveries from Turkey to rebel-held northwest Syria for six months — not a year, as many U.N.
-Security Council members, Secretary-General Antonio Guterres and more than 30 nongovernmental organizations are seeking.
+Security Council members, Secretary-General Antonio Guterres and more than 30 nongovernmental groups want.

 Northwest Idlib is the last rebel-held bastion in Syria and al Qaida-linked Hayat Tahrir al-Sham is the strongest insurgent group in the region.
 The U.N. said last week that the first 10 years of the Syrian conflict, which started in 2011, killed more than 300,000 civilians — the highest official estimate of civilian casualties.